bcbio/bcbio-nextgen/docs/contents/configuration.md

   * `gemini` Create a [GEMINI database](https://github.com/arq5x/gemini) of variants for downstream query using the new vcfanno and vcf2db approach.
   * `gemini_allvariants` enables all variants to go into GEMINI, not only those that pass filters.
   * `gemini_orig` Create a [GEMINI database](https://github.com/arq5x/gemini) of variants using the older GEMINI loader.
 Only works for GRCh37 and hg19.
   * `gvcf` forces gVCF output for callers that support it (GATK HaplotypeCaller, FreeBayes, Platypus).
-For joint calling using a population of samples, please use _jointcaller_ ([Population calling](contents/pipelines:population%20calling)).
+For joint calling using a population of samples, please use _jointcaller_.
   * `lumpy_usecnv` uses input calls from CNVkit as prior evidence to Lumpy calling.
   * `noalt_calling` call variants only for chr1,,22,X,Y,MT.
   * `qualimap` runs [Qualimap](http://qualimap.bioinfo.cipf.es/) (qualimap uses downsampled files and numbers here are an estimation of 1e7 reads).